 Here we shall see what are the different requirements which are to be fulfilled before the initiation of the configuration testing.
 They are below:

-- Since all the configuration cannot be tested at once.
-Therefore, they are listed based on their priority and then the configuration testing process is initiated.
-This is done so that the most important configurations should work fine, while some other being ignorable.
+- Since all the configurations cannot be tested at once.
+Therefore, they are listed based on their priority, and then the configuration testing process is initiated.
+This is done so that the most important configurations should work fine, while some others being ignorable.

 - Checking all the connections.
 While all the connected hardware or the software may be performing well when tested individually, but lack of interconnection between them will provide a biased result or a wrong result which is not expected.